minetest-palamod/palamod/README.md

 I attemp to provide players a good alternative, providing singleplayer and multiplayer support, for any purpose.
 You can freely create a server with this modpack if you want or enjoy singleplayer.

-This project is free software, so it doesn't aim to compete the original server.
+This project is free software, and it doesn't aim to compete the original server.
+It is just made for fun, testing and freedom fans.

 Informations
 ------------